Menu

 She is a Medical Doctor with a concentration in Family Practice.
 She also has an undergraduate degree in both Biology and Psychology and masters in Clinical Pathology.

-Some people can be Symptomless (No Symptoms) of infection for Days, Months & even Years.
-Making it difficult to know if you have an STD without Getting Tested.
+Some people can be Symptomless (No Symptoms) of infection for days, months & even years.
+Making it difficult to know if you have an STD without getting tested.

-Also, STDs do have Similar Symptoms so it might be difficult to tell which Individual STD you have contracted.
-That is why a Panel Test for Multiple STDs is Recommended.
+Unfortunately, STDs do have Similar Symptoms so it might be difficult to tell which Individual STD you have contracted without getting tested for Multiple STDs (Test Panel).

 • To Positively Know if you have an STD Infection.

-• Avoid Health Problems associated with Untreated STIs.
+• To Avoid Health Issues connected with Untreated STIs.

-• Avoid Legal Issues connected with Spreading STDs.
+• To Avoid Legal Issues associated with Spreading STDs.

 Featured

-Best at-Home STD Test Kit
+Best STD Home Test Kit

 Test for 8 Common STDs